netease-youdao/QAnything/README.md

 ### step2: Enter the project root directory and execute the startup script.
 * [📖 QAnything_Startup_Usage](docs/QAnything_Startup_Usage_README.md)
 * Get detailed usage of LLM interface by ```bash ./run.sh -h```

-If you are in the Windows11 system: Need to enter the **WSL** environment.
 ```shell
 cd QAnything
 bash run.sh  # Start on GPU 0 by default.